adammurdoch/kotlin-tools/base-plugins/README.md

 Builds a library implemented in Kotlin/Native.

 - Adds Linux and Windows x64 targets and macOS x64 and arm64 targets.
-- Adds `unixMain` and `unixTest` source sets for Kotlin code that is shared by macOS and Linux targets.
+- Adds `unixMain` source sets for Kotlin code that is shared by macOS and Linux targets.
+- Adds `macosMain` source set for Kotlin code that is shared by macOS targets.

 ## `net.rubygrapefruit.native.cli-app`